vijaywinner-eng/Build-Agents-from-Scratch/README.md

 ### Key Files Explained

 **`agent/agent.py`** - The heart of the repository
-- Contains the `Agent` class that evolves across a ll 12
+- Contains the `Agent` class that evolves across all 12
 - Each adds new methods and capabilities to this same class
 - This is what you study and modify as you learn